DinhKhang92/Tradedex/Privacy_Policy.md

 The security of your personal information is important to us, but remember that no method of transmission over the internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

+## International Transfer

+Your information, including personal information, may be transferred to - and maintained on - computers located outside of your state, province, country or other governmental jurisdiction, where the data protection laws may differ than those from your jurisdiction.

+Your consent to this privacy policy followed by your submission of such information represents your agreement to that transfer.

+## Linkt to other sites

+Our service may contain links to other sites that are not operated by us.
+If you click on a third party link, you will be directed to that third party's site.
+We strongly advise you to review the privacy policy of every site you visit.

+We have no control over, and assume no responsibility for the content, privacy policies of practices of any third party sites or services.

+## Changes to this privacy policy

+We may update our privacy policy from time to time.
+We will notify you of any changes by posting the new privacy policy on this page.

+You are advised to review this privacy policy periodically for any changes.
+Changes to this privacy policy are effective, when they are posted on this page.

+## Contact us

+If you have any questions about this privacy policy, please contact us.